QAZIMAAZARSHAD/Movie-Streaming-Website/README.md

 git push -u origin <your_branch_name>
 ```

 **12.** To create a pull request, click on `compare and pull requests`.
-Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR to.
+Please ensure you compare your feature branch to the desired branch of the repo you are supposed to make a PR to.

-**13.** Add appropriate title and description to your pull request explaining your changes and efforts done.
+**13.** Add an appropriate title and description to your pull request explaining your changes and efforts done.

 **14.** Click on `Create Pull Request`.